lolkobr4/discoTaxi-DEVBRANCH/README.md

 # Chat / Notes

 	---------------------- Notes box ----------------------
-	Please check  in orderTaxi if the position will be saved correctly as 13,3,7 or if it throws an error.
-Wasnt sure if uScript detects it as a string. in (line 92)

 	Ran the file on my server, no syntax errors so far.
 Haven't tried each command individually, though.